brNakano/dst_server/readme.md

 # Server Cluster Recipe
-> Configures and runs a server cluster for a forest and cave world.
+> Enviroments variables, set to run with forest, caves and mods.

 Create a `local.env` for the server token.
 ```dotenv